biicode/docs/getting-started/helloworld-arduino.rst

 +------------+----------------+

-**Note**: don't forget to define main_reuse.cpp like a main file! :ref:`More info about mains.bii here <mains_bii>`.
+**Note**: don't forget to define main_reuse.cpp like a main file with ``// bii:#entry_point()``.

 Assuming that your user name is *your_user_name* and the block where you published the code was named *your_block*, you could navigate to http://www.biicode.com, go to your profile and see your code there.

 Once you have the code, invoke ``find`` to resolve external dependencies, so the Blink class is retrieved.
 Then, build and upload in your Arduino as usual.
-Not forget check your Arduino settings to upload correctly:
+Not forget check your Arduino settings to upload correctly.

-.. raw:: html

-	<script type="text/javascript" src="https://asciinema.org/a/7649.js" id="asciicast-7649" async data-speed="2"></script>

-.. raw:: html

-	<script type="text/javascript" src="https://asciinema.org/a/7650.js" id="asciicast-7650" async data-speed="2"></script>